azrulhasni/E2E_ML/README.md

     for testing.
 Usually, the training data is bigger than testing

--   Make sure we shuffle our data before splitting - this is to ensure that no concentration of label exist in either training nor testing.
+-   Make sure we shuffle our data before splitting - this is to ensure that no concentration of label exist in neither training nor testing.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 > data <- data[sample(nrow(data)),] #shuffle